grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

     '1234':
         ingestion:
           rate_limit_bytes: 2 * 1000 * 1000
+          burst_size_bytes: 2 * 1000 * 1000
+          max_traces_per_user: 400
+        global:
+          max_bytes_per_trace: 5 * 1000 * 1000
 ```

+This configuration:

-This configuration enables the Span Metrics and Service Graph metrics-generator processors and an ingestion rate limit of 5MB/s for all tenants, *apart* from tenant '1234' which is ingestion rate limited to 2MB/s.
+* Enables the Span Metrics and Service Graph metrics-generator processors for all tenants
+* An ingestion rate and burst size limit of 5MB/s, a maximum trace size of 10MB and a maximum of 1000 live traces in an ingester for all tenants
+* Overrides the '1234' tenant with a rate and burst size limit of 2MB/s, a maximum trace size of 5MB and a maximum of 400 live traces in an ingester

+Note that runtime configurations should include all options for a specific tenant.

 ## Install Grafana Tempo using the Helm chart